 What this blog is about is information about wine country from someone who lives inside of it.
 I’m not a writer or blogger who visits the Okanagan on a weekend trip once in a while and then goes home and writes a bunch of posts about it.
 I see the seasons change.
 I know what the weather was like at my house in any given year.
 I see new vineyards get planted and old ones grubbed up.
 This is information about wine country from someone who lives in wine country, and from someone who knows it both sides of the tasting bar.
 Want to know what that beautiful vineyard looks like in January?
 Want to know what it sounds like?

 There’s a podcast for that…

 I stopped producing podcasts in 2014 but hope to continue with this medium again in the future.
-It was amazingly time consuming and in combination with a day job, a family, and a home-based business, there was little time left over.
+It was absurdly time consuming and in combination with a day job, a family, and a home-based business, there was little time left over for anything.
 I am hoping that this will change so that I can dedicate more time to creating more podcasts.
 Until then, there are the archives that you can listen to.